 The European Union imposes sanctions (known more commonly in the twenty-eight-member bloc as restrictive measures) as part of its Common Foreign and Security Policy.
 Because the EU lacks a joint military force, many European leaders consider sanctions the bloc’s most powerful foreign policy tool.
 Sanctions policies must receive unanimous consent from member states in the Council of the European Union, the body that represents EU leaders.

 Since its inception in 1992, the EU has levied sanctions more than thirty times (in addition to those mandated by the UN).
 Analysts say the comprehensive sanctions imposed on Iran in 2012 marked a turning point for the bloc, which had previously sought to limit sanctions to specific individuals or companies.
-Individual states, of course, may impose harsher, autonomous sanctions within their national jurisdiction.
+Individual states may impose harsher, autonomous sanctions within their national jurisdiction.

 What is the sanctions process in the United States?